nomad-coe/nomad-parser-cp2k/README.md

 # Upload Folder Structure, File Naming and CP2K Settings

-## CP2K Settings
+## Notes for Uploaders
 The CP2K input setting [PRINT_LEVEL](https://manual.cp2k.org/trunk/CP2K_INPUT/GLOBAL.html#PRINT_LEVEL)
 controls the amount of details that are outputted during the calculation.
 The higher this setting is, the more can be parsed from the upload.

-## Structure
-The following upload structure will maximize the amount of parsed contents.
-If the parser cannot find certain files from their assumed locations, they are simply ignored.

-  -The input file is assumed to be on the same folder as the output file.
-The name of the input file is read from the output file, where it is stated without the full path.
+The parser will try to find the paths to all the input and output files, but if they are located very deep inside some folder structure or outside the folder where the output file is, the parser will not be able to locate them.
+For this reason it is recommended to keep the upload structure as flat as possible.

 # Standalone Mode
 The parser is designed to be usable also outside the NoMaD project as a separate python package.
 This standalone python-only mode is primarily for people who want to easily access the parser without the need to setup the whole "NOMAD Stack".
-It is also used when running custom unit tests found in the folder "cp2k/test/unittests".
+It is also used when running custom unit tests found in the folder *cp2k/test/unittests*.
 Here is an example of the call syntax:

 ```python
     from cp2kparser import CP2KParser